-Platte River's energy production
+Platte River's current energy production

 Platte River began using battery storage technology in late 2020 but a significant percentage of the noncarbon energy produced is dependent upon available wind and sunshine.
 Noncarbon energy output therefore varies from day to day and hour to hour.